oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/4-python-sdk/4-python-sdk.md

 * Learn how to use the OCI Python SDK to communicate with the Document Understanding service.

 ### Prerequisites:
-* You will use the text file of tenancy configuration you created and updated in previous labs TODO-confirm
+* You will use the text file of tenancy configuration you created and updated in previous labs
 * You will need to use the API key you created in Lab 3

 ## Task 1: Setup API Signing Key and Config File